Rushzei/Text-Detection/README.md

  # Notes
 ----------
 This uses a ros publisher and subscriber.
-If you don't use ros comment it our.
+If you don't use ros comment it out.